lonadels/VK-Stats-App/README.md

 ### Build
 * Run **compile.bat**
-* Build will be in folder "build ymd.Hi" and "site" (for auto-update)
+* Build will be in folder "build" and "site" (for auto-update)
 * Profit! :)

 ### Run ###